Credit Suisse, UBS could cut a total 7,000 jobs - paper

-ZURICH UBS UBSN.VX is to cut 3,000-5,000 jobs as part of cost-saving measures to offset falling profit, while rival Swiss bank Credit Suisse CSGN.VX may announce 1,000-2,000 cuts, Der Sonntag newspaper reported.
+ZURICH Oct 21 UBS is to cut 3,000-5,000 jobs as part of cost-saving measures to offset falling profit, while rival Swiss bank Credit Suisse may announce 1,000-2,000 cuts, Der Sonntag newspaper reported.

 UBS plans to shed 900 jobs in information technology, alongside a further 2,000-4,000 layoffs in its investment bank and other central functions, the paper said.